harsh-bawaskar/C-Programs/README.md

 # C-Programs
  Greetings
- This are some of My Programs
+ These are some of My Programs